airladon/FigureOne/examples/Pythagorean Theorem/README.md

 ]);
 ```

 As the triangles rotate into their final position, it is desirable to have their annotations remain horizontal.
-The rotation is part of the element's transform, so the `setTransformCallback` property on a `DiagramElement` can be used to update the label annotations.
-The `updateLabels` method is part of the `object.polyline` object that extends a `DiagramElement`.
+The rotation is part of the element's transform, so the `setTransformCallback` property on a `FigureElement` can be used to update the label annotations.
+The `updateLabels` method is part of the `object.polyline` object that extends a `FigureElement`.

 ```js
 // When the triangles rotate, the text needs to stay horizontal